Progressive Optimal Path Sampling for Closed-Loop Optimal Control Design with Deep Neural Networks: Related Work

-We start with the method in imitation learning \citep{hussein2017imitation}, which aims to learn the expert's control function.
-Our task can be viewed as an imitation problem if we take the optimal control function as the expert's control.
-With the same argument, we know the distribution mismatch phenomenon also exists in general imitation learning.
-However, there is a key difference regarding the mechanism of data generation between the two settings: in imitation learning, it is often assumed that one can easily access the expert's behavior at every time-state pair while in the optimal control problem, to access the optimal control at a time-state pair, one must solve an open-loop optimal control problem, which is much more computationally expensive.
+Learning the optimal policy can be framed as an imitation learning problem by treating the optimal policy as the expert's control.
+This leads to a similar distribution mismatch issue in both settings.
+However, there is a key difference regarding the mechanism of data generation between the two settings: in imitation learning, it is often assumed that one can easily access the expert's behavior at every time-state pair, \eg, through solving a sub-problem by MPC~\citep{PLATO2016,APEX2021}, while in the optimal control problem, it is much more computationally expensive to access since one must solve an open-loop optimal control problem.
 This difference affects algorithm design fundamentally.
-Take the forward training algorithm~\citep{ross2010efficient}, a popular method in imitation learning for mitigating distribution mismatch, as an example.
-To apply it to the closed-loop optimal control problem, we first need to take a discretized time grid that is sufficiently fine: $0=t_0 < t_1<\dots<t_{K'} = T$.
-At each time step $t_i$, we learn a policy function $\bar{\bm{u}}^i:\bR^n \rightarrow \mathcal{U}$ where the states in the training data are generated by sequentially applying $\bar{\bm{u}}^0,\dots,\bar{\bm{u}}^{i-1}$ in the discrete version of the IVPs and the optimal control labels are generated by solving the discrete open-loop optimal control problems with those states as the initial states and $t_i$ as the initial time.
-Hence, the open-loop control solver is called with numbers proportionally to the discretized time steps $K'$, and only the first value of the optimal control function on each path is used for learning.
-On the other hand, in Algorithm \ref{alg:main}, we use the value of the optimal control function on the whole path to learn the optimal control function, which allows the temporal grid in Algorithm \ref{alg:main} to be much coarser than the grid in the forward training algorithm and the total number of solving open-loop optimal control problems is much fewer.
+The methods for imitation learning often assume low computational costs of obtaining the expert demonstration at each time-state pair.
+Take the forward training algorithm~\citep{ross2010efficient} as an example.
+To apply it to the closed-loop optimal control problem, we first need to consider a discrete-time version of the problem with a sufficiently fine time grid: $0=t_0 < t_1<\dots<t_{K'} = T$.
+At each time step $t_i$, we learn a policy function $\bar{\bm{u}}^i:\bR^n \rightarrow \mathcal{U}$ where the state $x$ in the training data are generated by sequentially applying $\bar{\bm{u}}^0,\dots,\bar{\bm{u}}^{i-1}$ and the labels are generated by solving the open-loop optimal solutions with $(t_i, x)$ as the initial time-state pair.
+Hence, the open-loop control solver is called with numbers proportionally to the discretized time steps $K'$, and only the first value on each optimal control path is used for learning.
+In contrast, in Algorithm \ref{alg:main}, we can use much more values over the optimal control paths in learning, which allows a much coarse temporal grid for adaptive sampling, and significantly reduces the total cost of solving open-loop optimal control problems.